irgaly/android-remove-unused-resources-plugin/README.md

 lintOptions {
   // These settings are applied automatically by the plugin, when -Prur.lint.onlyUnusedResources is specified,
-  // so you don't have to add these settings in build.gradle.kts. xmlReport = true isCheckGeneratedSources = true isCheckDependencies = true checkOnly.clear() checkOnly("UnusedResources")
+  // so you don't have to add these settings in build.gradle.kts. xmlReport = true // only app project isCheckDependencies = true // only app project isCheckGeneratedSources = true checkOnly.clear() checkOnly("UnusedResources") warning("UnusedResources")
-  warning("UnusedResources")